Ethanol/Volatiles Screen (EVS)

 information.

 Samples with unexplained osmolar gap greater than 15 have "Ethylene glycol, plasma" (by immunoassay) run reflexively.
 For those samples, if the ethylene glycol plasma concentration does not account for the high osmolar gap, the pathology resident on-call is contacted.
 The resident will then investigate the case and contact the clinical service, if indicated.
-Elevated osmolar gaps may also be caused by methanol, isopropanol, propylene glycol, activated charcoal, mannitol, renal failure, and diabetic ketoacidosis, as well as by heavy ethanol consumption with high concentrations of ethanol metabolites (in some cases with little or no ethanol remaining) as may be seen in alcoholic ketoacidosis.
+Elevated osmolar gaps may also be caused by methanol, isopropanol, propylene glycol, activated charcoal, mannitol administration, renal failure, and diabetic ketoacidosis, as well as by heavy ethanol consumption with high concentrations of ethanol metabolites (in some cases with little or no ethanol remaining) as may be seen in alcoholic ketoacidosis.

 Availability: as needed.

 Samples with unexplained osmolar gap greater than 15 have "Ethylene glycol, plasma" (by immunoassay) run reflexively.
 For those samples, if the ethylene glycol plasma concentration does not account for the high osmolar gap, the pathology resident on-call is contacted.
 The resident will then investigate the case and contact the clinical service, if indicated.
-Elevated osmolar gaps may also be caused by methanol, isopropanol, propylene glycol, activated charcoal, mannitol, renal failure, and diabetic ketoacidosis, as well as by heavy ethanol consumption with high concentrations of ethanol metabolites (in some cases with little or no ethanol remaining) as may be seen in alcoholic ketoacidosis.
+Elevated osmolar gaps may also be caused by methanol, isopropanol, propylene glycol, activated charcoal, mannitol administration, renal failure, and diabetic ketoacidosis, as well as by heavy ethanol consumption with high concentrations of ethanol metabolites (in some cases with little or no ethanol remaining) as may be seen in alcoholic ketoacidosis.

 Availability: as needed.